 AI Search Optimization Case Studies for Auto Parts

-This article on AI search optimization case studies was written by a honest-to-goodness human, and published April, 2025.
+This article on AI search optimization case studies was written by a real human, and originally published April 2025.
+We’re working to keep it updated as we learn more.

 Below in 3 case studies, you’ll see some before/after results on our AI search optimization testing, what was optimized, and how AI traffic to a website was measured.
-Here are actual results from auto parts websites where we conducted our AI case studies.
+These are actual results from auto parts websites where we conducted our AI search case studies.

 AI Search Optimization Case Study #1

-TL;DR: AI traffic jumped from a few to 300 per month
+TL;DR: AI referral traffic jumped to 300 per month

 What we did at first to optimize for AI

-For case study #1, we optimized this site with a special focus on adding AI-friendly schema in late August.
+For case study #1, we optimized a client website with a special focus on adding AI-friendly schema in late August.

 Hedges & Company clients hear a lot about schema.
-Here’s an example of schema in use.
-This shows an FAQ section on a webpage, and underlying FAQ schema to support that section for search bots.
-Below, here’s a look at both.
+Here’s an real example of schema in use.
+This image shows an FAQ section on a webpage (it happens to be on this website), and underlying FAQ schema to support that section for search bots.
+Here’s a look at both.

-But, we soon realized (duh!)
+But, we quickly realized (well, duh!)
 Google Gemini and Microsoft Copilot are showing AI search results, too.

 Traffic got a bit of a bump in September 2024, but November 2024 is when things really started growing.